Borrowing; Admission of Cluelessness

 For the minister and his co-travellers, the question is; how does he account for the trillions of Naira in borrowed funds that have been supposedly sunk into the country especially in its power sector, without any visible results?
 Are we not leaving a debt burden for our children and future generations?

-Taking into account the capacity of the country to bear the rising debt stock and the burden of debt servicing, Social Action had long before now recommended practical measures to halt these excessive borrowings while it urged government work to improve non-petroleum revenues.
+Taking into account the capacity of the country to bear the rising debt stock and the burden of debt servicing, Alone had long before now recommended practical measures to halt these excessive borrowings while it urged government work to improve non-petroleum revenues.
 The publication entitled: ‘Whose Burden?
 Examining the Growing Public Debt Crisis in Nigeria’, Published in 2015, contains recommendations that are even more compelling today.

 We again assert that borrowings will not be warranted if the government cuts down on frivolous expenditures such as are strewnall over the budget, manage generated revenue including recovered loots properly, plug leakages, strengthen tax collection capacity and tackle corruption effectively.